ConduceInc/conduce-python-api/README.md

 ```
 However, this requires that the user authenticate with their password when the script is executed.
 To avoid this, provide an `api-key` argument instead of `user`.
 If you would like to learn more about API key creation, take a look at [API Key Creation](https://conduce-conduce-python-api.readthedocs-hosted.com/en/latest/api-key-creation.html).

 The most common use for the python API is data ingest.
-Data ingest is too large a topic to be covered here, if you'd like to learn more check out [Intro to Data Ingest](https://conduce-conduce-python-api.readthedocs-hosted.com/en/latest/data-ingest.html)
+Data ingest is too large a topic to be covered here, if you'd like to learn more, check out [Intro to Data Ingest](https://conduce-conduce-python-api.readthedocs-hosted.com/en/latest/data-ingest.html)

 Other API features are documented in the [API Reference](https://conduce-conduce-python-api.readthedocs-hosted.com/en/latest/api-ref.html).

-# Conduce Command Line Utilities
+# Conduce Command Line Interface

 ## Getting started

+The Conduce command line interface provides users with utilities for exercising common API commands, and textual feedback for inspecting and debugging.
 If you want to use the CLI without any setup you may fully specify your requests on the command line.

 As an example, you may list existing datasets with the following command: